gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 }
 ```

-Notice that `history` array?
-That's our context window filling up.
-Every message (yours, the model's, and tool results) gets appended to it.

-### What We Have So Far
+The `history` array holds the context sent to the model.
+It contains user messages, model responses and, later, tool results.

-At this point, we have a basic chat loop but **no tools yet**.
-The agent can only have conversations.
-It can't actually do anything with files.
+At this point, Nimbo can hold a conversation but cannot touch files.

 <img src="/images/blog/nimbo/nimbo-1.png" alt="Nimbo Basic" class="img-frame" />

-## Step 2: Teaching Your Agent to Use Tools
+## Step 2: Define the tools

-Tools are just functions with fancy descriptions.
-The LLM doesn't actually execute code; it just tells us *which* tool to call and *with what arguments*.
+A tool pairs a function with a description the model can read.
+The model does not execute the function.
+It returns the tool name and arguments, and the application decides whether to run it.

 In Swift, we define tools using a protocol ([Tool.swift](https://github.com/gscalzo/Nimbo/blob/main/Sources/NimboCLI/Tools/Tool.swift)):